BY AGREEING TO ANY ESTIMATE BY EDOT3 YOU AGREE TO THE FOLLOWING.

 * Estimate Provided: edot3 provides an estimate of the costs for the design and creation of the web site and the time it will take to complete.

-* Approval for Work to Commence: The client accepts the estimate, approves the work and is invoiced for 30% (50% for low cost work) of the estimated costs.
+* Approval for Work to Commence: The client accepts the estimate, approves the work and is invoiced for 50% (100% for low fee work under £500) of the agreed fee.

 * Client Provides Material and Content: The client must provide all agreed written material, information and images before work commences.
 (If this is wavered then a time schedule will be agreed for the content to be received and must be adhered to.
 Failure to provide the content by the agreed time will result in the project being cancelled and to restart the project the deposit will be required to be paid again.)